wiktorolszowy/chatbot-with-tables/README.md

 - Perform prompt engineering, e.g., with [dspy](https://github.com/stanfordnlp/dspy).
 - If fine-tuning needed, start using [MLflow](https://github.com/mlflow/mlflow), in order to track experiments.
 - Use GitHub Actions together with a CI/CD pipeline covering at least some basic tests.
 - Decrease the response latency.
-This will not be that easy, because the agent is effectively initialized again each time a dataset is added (anyway, we are saving the chat history and we are adding it to later questions).
+This will not be that easy, because the agent is effectively initialized again each time a dataset is added (importantly, we are saving the chat history and we are adding it to questions).
 Moreover, the chatbot relies on a Python REPL tool, which executes Python code.
 That takes some time.